 Yes.
 Freelancing is legal in Cambodia, but the compliant path depends on how the work is structured.
 A person doing occasional independent work may begin with tax records and contracts, while a recurring business under a name, with local clients, commercial premises, employees, or formal banking needs may need to register as a sole proprietorship, partnership, or company.

-The government's Online Business Registration system describes itself as Cambodia's official system for business registration and includes institutions such as the Ministry of Commerce, General Department of Taxation, Ministry of Labour and Vocational Training, Ministry of Interior, National Social Security Fund, and other regulators.
-The Ministry of Commerce also operates a business registration portal for commercial registration, annual declarations, dissolution, laws, sample forms, and e-commerce materials.
+The government's Online Business Registration (OBR) system describes itself as the Royal Government of Cambodia's information-technology system for business registration.
+It connects institutions such as the Ministry of Commerce (MOC), the ministry that handles commercial registration and annual declarations; the GDT; the Ministry of Labour and Vocational Training (MLVT), the labour and work-permit ministry; and the National Social Security Fund (NSSF), Cambodia's social-security institution; and other regulators.
+The MOC also operates its business registration portal for commercial registration, annual declarations, dissolution, laws, sample forms, and e-commerce materials.

 For foreign nationals, tax registration does not by itself create work authorization.
 If you are working for a Cambodian company, managing a local business, or providing services in Cambodia as a foreigner, check visa, work-permit, business-registration, and labour rules before starting.